michalc/treelock/README.md

 A typical use-case will be for read/write (shared/exclusive) locking of a path in a filesystem hierarchy.
 For example, if treating S3 as a filesystem, but allowing what-whould-be non-atomic operations on folders.

 For example, you could define `delete`, `write`, `rename`, `copy` and `read` operations on folders at certain <em>paths</em>, e.g. instances of `PurePosixPath`.
 A read lock of such a path should allow reads of the corresponding folder, but block all operations that would change it.
 A write lock should prevent all other access to that folder.
-You can do this using `TreeLock`, noting that each path is in fact a node in tree.
+You can do this using `TreeLock`, noting that each path is in fact a node in the tree of all possible paths.

 ```python
 from treelock import TreeLock